 A native of New Mexico, Gutiérrez comes from a family that settled in the Land of Enchantment in the 1500s.
 He received a Bachelor of Arts degrees in Political Science and History and a Master of Public Administration (concentration in budgeting), all from the University of New Mexico.
 While at the University of New Mexico, he was named a Graduate Scholars Fellow.
 Gutierrez earned a diocesan certificate in Anglican Studies through the Trinity School for Ministry and a Master in Theological Studies from St. Norbert College.

-Aside from his faith, Gutiérrez counts as his most important role and greatest responsibility a position he assumed on June 26, 1998, when he became the extremely proud father of his son Jude, a sophomore at the University of New Mexico.
+Aside from his faith, Gutiérrez counts as his most important role and greatest responsibility a position he assumed on June 26, 1998, when he became the extremely proud father of his son Jude, a junior at the University of New Mexico and member of ROTC who will be commissioned in the United States Army.
 It is a joy he shares with his wife, best friend, and partner of 28 years, Suzanne Fletcher Gutiérrez.
 The family shares in this joy with a household of dogs, turtles, pheasants, owls, and the other miscellaneous “pets” that wander through their lives.